Red Wedding is the name settled

 in Berlin, notable in the 1930s for being riddled with wild-eyed Trots,

 so that's where we took the name from.
-The project is an extension
+The project was an extension

-of Mr Porter's solo work, and is intended to add another dimension
+of Mr Porter's solo work, and was intended to add another dimension

 to his interpretation of the chords A, D and E.